BrunoMCBraga/PympMyBinary/README.md

 So far, the infector is only able to infect Win32/64 binaries.
 Testing is ongoing since some sections (e.g. debug table, certificate table) are rare.

 ## What does not?
-Integrity checks implemented by software installers like NSIS cause the execution to fail.
+* Integrity checks implemented by software installers like NSIS cause the execution to fail.
 Testing with those requires running the binaries with "/NCRC" flag.
+* Packed binaries (e.g. FireFox).
+UPX the binary before using this.

 ## Usage
 ```bash